kellsnc/sadx-multi-material/README.md

 It supports up to 8 stages with a variety of blending options.
 Models using this feature still work without the mod; only the first texture will render.

-> [!WARNING]
+> [!NOTE]
-> This mod is not compatible and will have no effect with the Lantern Engine mod.
+> The Lantern Engine mod does not support texture stages yet.
+This mod modifies the Lantern Engine shader to add limited compatibility.
+It supports up to 4 stages, with 3 blending options (add, subtract, multiply) and environment map support.

 ## 📋 How to use
 The basic model format provides 7 bits of user flags for materials.
 This mod reserves the first bit as a "multi material" flag.
 When this flag is set, the next material in the list is used as a secondary material.